-Pattern Block Puzzles
+Pattern Block Puzzles Math Center

-This center is great for kindergarten or first grade students.
+This math center is great for kindergarten or first grade students.
 Students can use cubes or counters to compose, compare and order numbers.
 Each mat has space for students to make an equal number, a number that is greater than and a number that is less than the number shown.